 Nielsen explains that while most daughters of divorce are well-adjusted several years after their parents’ divorce, many have damaged relationships with their fathers.
 Unfortunately, if the damage is severe, a girl can grow into adulthood with low self-esteem and troubled relationships with men.

 For the most part, a good relationship with an intimate partner is strongly tied to a woman’s relationship with her dad.
-A father’s presence (or lack of presence) in his daughter’s life will affect how she will relate to all men who come after him and can impact her view of herself and psychological well-being.
+A father’s presence (or lack of presence) in his daughter’s life will affect how she will relate to all men who come after him and can impact her view of herself and her psychological well-being.

-My research for Daughters of Divorce spanned over three years and was comprised of 327 interviews of young women who reflected upon their parents’ divorce.
-The most common themes that emerged from these interviews were trust issues and a wound in the father-daughter relationship.
+My research for Daughters of Divorce spanned more than three years and was comprised of 327 interviews of young women who reflected upon their parents’ divorce.
+The most common themes that emerged from these interviews were trust issues, and a wound in the father-daughter relationship.
 My previous study published in the Journal of Divorce and Remarriage concluded that lack of access to both parents and an inability to deal with conflict in a constructive manner were associated with low self-esteem in young women raised in divorced homes.

 What are some of the barriers that prevent dads and their children from maintaining a close bond after divorce?
 Many experts cite the importance of a divorced mom promoting her children’s relationship with his or her father.
 Whenever possible, mothers need to encourage their children to sustain regular contact – such as phone calls, holiday time, and special occasions when separated from him.

 What all children need is a loving, predictable father figure – whether married to her mother or divorced.
-This Father’s Day, let’s celebrate dads who make their children a priority!
+This Father’s Day, let’s celebrate single dads who make their children a priority!